AlphaTechnolog/skalavel/README.md

 The internal data are:

-- req - The http req object (http.IncomingMessage)
+- req - The http req object (express.Request)
 - \_register - The controller history register, it's processed by the controller loader

 The controllerLoader, receive this parameters: